quickstark/demo-gallery/README.md

 ## 🎯 Overview

-Demo Gallery is a production-ready React application that showcases modern web development practices with comprehensive observability, automated deployment, and professional development workflows.
+Demo Gallery is a React demo application that showcases modern web development practices with comprehensive observability, automated deployment, and professional development workflows.

 **Built With:**
 - **Frontend**: React 18 + Vite 6 + Chakra UI 3